40ants/cl-telegram-bot/README.md

     Returns a bot instance for a given token.
 To get a new token, see [here](https://core.telegram.org/bots#3-how-do-i-create-a-bot).

 - function `(access object &rest slot-list)` Convenience function to access nested fields in a JSON object.
-For example, to access update.message.from.id, you can use `(access update 'message 'from 'id)`.
+Returns NIL if at least one slot is unbound.
+For example, to access update.message.from.id, you can use
+    `(access update 'message 'from 'id)`.
 This operation is linear in time, so I suggest keeping it at a minimum, reusing the fields multiple times, e.g. using a let*.
     You can use this function from any JSON field, so `(access message 'from 'id)` from a previously accessed message field